Discursive Voter Models on the Supercritical Scale-Free Network: Markov Chains

 In particular, we have $ t_{\rm hit} \leq {\rm diam} (Q) \max_{i\sim j \in [N]} \nicefrac{1}{c(ij)}$. \end{proposition}

-There are competing definitions of the distance from stationarity, both of which we need to apply the literature results.
-For a Markov chain on $[N]$ define the usual TV distance and mixing time at TV threshold $\nicefrac{1}{e}$
+There are competing definitions of the distance from stationarity, two of which we need to apply the literature results.
+For a Markov chain on $[N]$ define the usual total variation distance and mixing time at TV threshold $\nicefrac{1}{e}$

 We also quantify mixing by the relaxation time

 If $(Y_t)_{t \geq 0}$ is an independent copy of the chain with arbitrary initial condition, then the random meeting time for the two processes is

 and the expected meeting time is defined by the worst case initial conditions